PulsarHRI/pulsarhri.github.io/docs/01-how-to-control-hardware-actuators/01-R-how-to-install-hardware.md

 # Installing the Pulsar API into your own Environment
 To ensure a clean and manageable development setup, we strongly recommend using a virtual environment.
 This helps isolate your dependencies and avoid conflicts with other Python packages on your system. **All examples and functionality have been tested on Windows 11 using Python 3.12.10.**

+## Installation

-## Step 1: Create a Virtual Environment
+### Step 1: Create a Virtual Environment
 Open your terminal or command prompt and run:

 ```bash
 python -m venv .venv
 ```
 This will create a new virtual environment in a folder named .venv within your project directory.

+!!! warning
+    The installation can be done in the root environment but we do not recommend it.

-## Step 2: Activate the Virtual Environment
+### Step 2: Activate the Virtual Environment

 Before installing the Pulsar API, activate the virtual environment.
 The activation command depends on your operating system: